gnanachandra/File-Share/README.md

 Technology Stack :

 Frontend : HTML5 , CSS3 , JS

 Backend : NodeJS,Express

+**Storage and Deployment :**

 Files are stored in Google cloud storage bucket .

-Deployed in Google cloud app engine flexible environment (node version - 16)
+Deployed on Google cloud app engine flexible environment (node version - 16)

 **How it works**

 **Upload Part**

 The home page (index.html) will be displayed to the use when the user enters the website
 1. user clicks on **Browse** and select the file to be uploaded
 2. After the file is selected a request is made to the backend (/uploadFile) to upload the file to google cloud storage bucket